CloudGeometry/cg-devx-core/platform/terraform/modules/cloud_aws/README.md

 Remember, those resources are not free.
 Please clean up when you're done with your changes by running `terraform destroy` command.

-For more details please see module's variables [here](TERRAFORM-README.md)
+For more details, please see module's variables [here](TERRAFORM-README.md)